 If concussion symptoms linger for weeks or longer, it may be due to a complication called post-concussion syndrome.
 This is why it’s important to see a doctor if you think you have a concussion.
-If your symptoms aren’t going away, you may need treatment from a physical therapist and/or other health care professionals to assist with recovery.
+If your symptoms aren’t going away, you may need treatment from a physical therapist and/or other health care professionals to assist with recovery after a concussion.

 Doctors don’t know why some people develop post-concussion syndrome and others don’t.
 It isn’t connected to the severity of the concussion; however, if you’ve had three or more concussions, you’re at higher risk for post-concussion syndrome.

 Most people who suffer from a concussion will fully recover quickly.
 Following a concussion, you will need to rest, stay hydrated, use an ice pack on your head or neck for comfort and refrain from using electronics (phone, tablet, TV).
 Do NOT drive, exercise, take ibuprofen or other similar drugs or drink alcohol.
 Your doctor will determine when it’s appropriate for you to return to normal activity.
 Keep in mind, each person’s healing time is different.
 However, your recovery can be helped significantly through concussion rehabilitation.

 Concussion rehabilitation is a type of physical therapy that targets concussion symptoms.
 Following a concussion, physical therapy can help patients recover physically and mentally more quickly.